Tony takes greater responsibility for Ralph’s horse.

 In the episode’s final scene, Tony sits with the ailing horse.
 Pie-O-My’s companion, a goat, joins them in the stable.
 The hour closes to the sound of Dean Martin’s “My Rifle, My Pony and Me.”
 Obviously, Chase must have chosen the song because of its reference to a horse.
 But perhaps there is more to this particular song selection…

 We first heard this song as Tony watched Rio Bravo in the season opener, “For All Debts Public and Private.”
 And then two episodes later, in “Christopher,” Tony made a reference to High Noon.
 It’s a well-known fact of American film history that these two films have a strong connection to each other.
-Kate Kulzick at sightonsound.org writes that Rio Bravo was made “as a direct rebuttal to High Noon.”
-The political and ideological arguments made by the two films are complicated and difficult to disentangle, but the differences in the stories of each film’s main character are more easy to understand, and more relevant for my purposes here.
+Kate Kulzick at sightonsound.org writes that Rio Bravo was in fact made “as a direct rebuttal to High Noon.”
+The political and ideological arguments made by the two films are complicated and difficult to disentangle now, decades later, but the differences in the stories of each film’s main character are more easy to understand, and more relevant for my purposes here.
 Sheriff Kane (played by Gary Cooper) in High Noon is a man who must find the strength to persevere after he is betrayed and abandoned by everyone around him.
 Sheriff John Chance (played by John Wayne) in Rio Bravo is in the opposite situation; Kate Kulzick continues, “This film centers on affirmation, as friend after friend pops up to help…” So: Sheriff Kane must face his mortal threat alone while Sheriff Chance finds strength and comfort in the community that has formed around him.

 We should note that “My Rifle, My Pony and Me” appears in Rio Bravo as Sheriff Chance’s posse takes refuge from an increasingly hostile town inside a jailhouse.
-The moment is one of lightness and camaraderie, as the four friends come together to form a strong community of their own:
+The moment is one of lightness and camaraderie, as the four friends come together to form their own strong community: